Trump becomes first sitting US president to visit Western Wall

 Security was tight, with the usually bustling Old City, where the Western Wall is located, essentially on lockdown and the plaza leading to the site cleared.

-Trump was accompanied by the Western Wall's rabbi, Shmuel Rabinovitz, during the visit.
+Trump was accompanied by the Western Wall's rabbi, Shmuel Rabinovitz, during his visit.

-Trump's daughter Ivanka, who converted to Judaism and is married to one of the president's top aides, Jared Kushner, also visited the women's side of the wall.
+Trump's daughter Ivanka, who converted to Judaism and is married to one of the president's top aides Jared Kushner, visited the women's side of the wall.

 Trump, who is Protestant, is the first US president to have Jewish members of his immediate family.

-Under strict interpretation of Jewish law, men and women must pray separately there.
+Under strict interpretation of Jewish law, men and women must pray separately at the wall.
 The rule has been repeatedly challenged by progressive Jewish movements seeking equal prayer rights.

+Trump wrote "This was a great honor -- peace!" before signing his name in the wall's guest book.

+Rabinovitz presented him with a gold-leafed Book of Psalms stamped with the president's name, according to pictures released by the holy site's administration.

 The Western Wall is the last remnant of the supporting wall of the second Jewish temple, built by King Herod and destroyed by the Romans in 70 AD.